-Capital of Cambodia and the heart of government PHNOM PENH is a captivating city of great charm and vitality, crisscrossed by broad tree-lined boulevards and dotted with old colonial villas.
-Situated in a virtually flat area at the confluence of the Tonle Sap, Bassac and Mekong rivers, the compact city hasn’t yet been overwhelmed by towering high-rise developments, and imparts a sense of openness and light.
-Phnom Penh throbs with enterprise and energy, which makes it difficult to comprehend that a generation ago it was forcibly evacuated and left to ruin by the Khmer Rouge.
+Such is the city’s enterprise and energy that it’s difficult to believe that a generation ago it was forcibly evacuated and left to ruin by the Khmer Rouge.
 Inevitably, and in spite of many improvements, some of the scars are still evident: side roads are pot-holed and strewn with rubble, some of the elegant villas are ruined beyond repair, and when it rains the antiquated drainage system backs up, flooding the roads.

-For tourists and locals alike, the lively riverfront – a wide grassy promenade that runs beside the Tonle Sap for nearly 2km – is the city’s focal point.
-In the evenings, Phnom Penh residents come here to take the air, snack on hawker food and enjoy the impromptu waterside entertainment; the strip also shows the city at its most cosmopolitan, lined with Western restaurants, cafés and bars.
+Most of the city’s sights are located between the Tonle Sap River and Monivong Boulevard, in an area bordered by Sihanouk Boulevard in the south and Wat Phnom in the north.
+For tourists and locals alike, the lively riverfront – a wide promenade that runs beside the Tonle Sap for nearly 2km – is the city’s focal point.
+In the evenings, residents come here to take the air, snack on hawker food and enjoy the impromptu waterside entertainment; the strip also shows the city at its most cosmopolitan, lined with Western restaurants, cafés and bars.
 Three key tourist sights lie close by.
-Arguably the most impressive of the city’s attractions is the elegant complex housing the Royal Palace and Silver Pagoda.
+Arguably the most impressive of the city’s attractions is the elegant complex housing the Royal Palace and Silver Pagoda that dominate the southern riverfront.
 The palace’s distinctive four-faced spire towers above the pitched golden roofs of its Throne Hall, while the adjacent Silver Pagoda is home to a stunning collection of Buddha statues.
-A block north of the palace is the National Museum, a dark-red building set in leafy surroundings housing a fabulous collection of ancient Cambodian sculpture dating back to as early as the sixth century.
-Also near the river are a number of lesser attractions, including Wat Ounalom , one of five pagodas founded during Phnom Penh’s first spell as the capital, and bustling hilltop Wat Phnom, one of the city’s prime pleasure spots, whose foundation is said to predate that of the city.
-The old French administrative area surrounds the hill on which Wat Phnom sits, with many finecolonial buildings, some restored.
-Also on many tourist itineraries, though for completely different reasons, is the Toul Sleng Genocide Museum south of the centre; a one-time school that became a centre for the torture of cadres who fell foul of the Pol Pot regime.
+A block north of the palace is the National Museum, a dramatic, hybrid building set in leafy surroundings housing a fabulous collection of ancient Khmer sculpture dating back to as early as the sixth century.
+Also near the river are Wat Ounalom – one of five pagodas founded during Phnom Penh’s first spell as the capital, whose austere grey stupa houses the ashes of many prominent Khmers – and bustling hilltop Wat Phnom, one of the city’s prime pleasure spots, whose foundation is said to predate that of the city.
+The old French administrative area, often referred to as the French quarter, surrounds the hill on which Wat Phnom sits, boasting many fine colonial buildings, some restored, while to the southwest the daffodil-yellow Art Deco Central Market sits close to the city’s business district.
+To the south of the city, the jam-packed Russian Market is a popular souvenir-sourcing spot while another much-visited sight, though for completely different reasons, is the Toul Sleng Genocide Museum: a one-time school that became a centre for the torture of men, women and children who fell foul of the Pol Pot regime.

-Late in the eighteenth century, the Vietnamese assumed suzerainty over Cambodia, and from 1808 all visits to Phnom Penh had to be approved by them.
+As the nineteenth century dawned, the Vietnamese assumed suzerainty over Cambodia.
 In 1812 Phnom Penh became the capital once again, though the court retreated to Oudong twice over the next fifty years amid continuing power-struggles between the Thais and Vietnamese.

 In 1889, a new Senior Resident, Hyun de Verneville, was appointed to the protectorate.
 Wanting to make Phnom Penh a place fit to be the French administrative centre in Cambodia, he created a chic colonial town.
 By 1900, roads had been laid out on a grid plan, a law court, public works and telegraph offices set up, and banks and schools built.
 A French quarter grew up in the area north of Wat Phnom, where imposing villas were built for the city’s French administrators and traders; Wat Phnom itself gained landscaped gardens and a zoo.